A franchise owner called me last month. Two lines in: “I installed AI on my website, and I still have the same missed-call problem.”

 Most service businesses eventually need both.
 The order matters:

-- Start with whichever one plugs your biggest leak.
-Usually voice for trade/service, usually chat for professional services with strong web traffic.
+- Start with whichever channel is losing you the most revenue right now.
+Usually voice for trade and service businesses, usually chat for professional services with strong web traffic.

 - Wire them to the same CRM.
 The chat agent books an appointment, the voice agent takes the reschedule call — one thread, not two.